 Microwave vs. Smart Kitchen Organization

-I realized my microwave wasn’t just taking up space—it was encouraging bad habits.
+I realized my microwave wasn’t just taking up space—it was encouraging habits that didn’t align with my “neat freak” goals.
 Instead of reheating food properly, I was nuking it into a weird, rubbery mess.
 Instead of making fresh meals, I was defaulting to frozen, processed foods.
 And worst of all?
-It was blocking valuable countertop space I desperately needed.
+It was the single biggest obstacle in my quest of learning how to clean countertops efficiently.

 How to Reheat Without a Microwave (And Love It)